SirGarhi/garhis-grotto-foundry/docs/character_paths/Tiko.md

 ## Tier 5
 ### Enlarged Trap (Aether Trap)
-* The Ather Trap gains +10 charges to its capacity
+* Your Aether Trap gains +10 charges to its capacity.
 ### Rapid Harnessing (Aether Trap)
 Once per day, you can trigger your trap to more aggressively harvest aether from any source nearby.
 * After one hour, which can coincide with a Short Rest, the trap recovers 1d12 + 4 charges.